-Are you attending a Brazilian wedding and not sure what to expect?
-We'll give you a hint: Bring your dancing shoes.
-In a place known for its vibrant and celebratory culture, it's only natural that weddings would follow suit.
+Are you attending a Brazilian wedding?
+If so, our first piece of advice: bring your dancing shoes.
+In a place known for its celebratory culture, it's only natural that weddings would follow suit.
 When we asked Brazilian bride Gabriela Schmidt to describe a typical wedding from her home country in one sentence, she replied, "A big party where no one is sitting!"
 Instead, after the ceremony, guests are up and moving about—mingling with friends and family throughout the generally colorful décor, plating sweets from multiple dessert tables, or breaking a sweat on the very full dance floor.

 "Here in Brazil, we have all kinds of different brides and styles," says Brazilian wedding planner Samantha Cooley.
 "More and more, they're not concerned about protocols and traditions of old; they just want their wedding to have their style."
 Still, she says, there are some rituals that have stood the test of time and others you might recognize because they're also common in the States.

 Meet the Expert

 Samantha Cooley is a Brazilian wedding planner and the owner of Noiva Tranquila, which means "relaxed bride" in Portuguese.